andrewpmckenzie/node-jasmine-dom/README.md

     ---
       test_one:
-        name: This is the name of the first test
+        name: This is the name of the first set of tests
         runner: path/to/runner_1.html
       test_two:
-        name: Example test two
+        name: This is the name of the second set of tests
         runner: path/to/another/runner.html

 The config file allows you to provide names for your runners.
 These names will be used when identifying failing tests.

 example 1
 ---------
-    jasmine-dom --runner examples/runner.html --format nice
+    jasmine-dom --runner examples/runner.html

 will output:

-    Failed:
-     - In Example functions, Should fail!!: Expected 3 to equal 8.
+    Failed.

 example 2
 ---------